-The Office of the Dean of Academic Affairs supervises and coordinates academic matters and activities of the four academic colleges and the Division of Continuing Education Professional Studies.
-These include graduate programs, academic institutional research. continuing education programs, and professional enhancement of the academic personnel.
+The Office of the Dean of Academic Affairs supervises and coordinates academic matters and activities of the four academic colleges and the Continuing Education Division of and Professional Studies.
+These include graduate programs, academic institutional research, continuing education programs, and the professional enhancement of the academic personnel.
 The office is responsible for the assessment, planning, and analysis of curriculum proposals or changes, updating and incorporating innovations in the curricula, and developing research projects that contribute to academic excellence.

-Other auxiliary services like the enforcement of academic procedures and regulations are provided to sustain an efficient teaching and academic research system.
+Other auxiliary services such as the enforcement of academic procedures and regulations are provided to sustain an efficient teaching and academic research system.